Yoka0014/ACG2025-reference-implementation/README.md

 ```

 **Parameter Descriptions:**
-- `NumTrainData`: Number of training data.
-The number of training game data used for evaluating each n-tuple structure.
+- `NumTrainData`: The number of training game data used for evaluating each n-tuple structure.
-- `NumTestData`: Number of test data.
-The number of test game data used for measuring evaluation function performance after training.
+- `NumTestData`: The number of test game data used for measuring evaluation function performance after training.
-- `TrainDataVariationFactor`: Training data variation factor.
-A value from 0 to 1 that controls the diversity of training data.
+- `TrainDataVariationFactor`: A value from 0 to 1 that controls the diversity of training data.
-- `NumSimulations`: Number of Monte Carlo simulations.
-The number of simulations used for search at each position.
+- `NumSimulations`: The number of simulations used for search at each position.
-- `TrainDataUpdateInterval`: Training data update interval.
-Updates training data every specified number of generations.
+- `TrainDataUpdateInterval`: Updates training data every specified number of generations.

 #### 5.2.
 BRKGA Configuration File (`brkga_config.json`)